More than 90 people found in Houston home in suspected smuggling case

-The 90 victims, all but about five of them men, were removed from the house and given food and water, said Daryn Edwards, assistant chief of the Houston Police Department.
+The 90 victims, all but roughly five of them men, were removed from the house and given food and water, said Daryn Edwards, assistant chief of the Houston Police Department.

 “They basically (were) in there in their basic clothing and all, all huddled together.
 So that’s what we saw when we got in,” he said.
 No children were found among them.